 A frequent academic lecturer, Feldman is co-author of the acclaimed media book No Time To Think: The Menace of Media Speed and the 24-Hour News Cycle (Continuum Publishing, New York and London).
 His co-author is Howard Rosenberg, who won a Pulitzer for media criticism while at the Los Angeles Times.

-Feldman has covered some of the biggest stories in recent US history, including the criminal and civil trials of O. J. Simpson, and the Michael Jackson child molestation trial.
+Feldman has covered some of the biggest US stories in recent decades, including the criminal and civil trials of O. J. Simpson, and the Michael Jackson child molestation trial.
 Following the 1993 bombing of the World Trade Center, Feldman was the lead investigative reporter covering the terrorist attack and its aftermath, and the first journalist to report on the FBI discovering evidence in the bomb debris that led to the arrest of the suspects who were eventually convicted.